 When Jerry’s family began to explore long-term care communities, they were unsatisfied with options available for their husband and father.
 The Parks’ family began to envision a family-centered, positive caregiving community where friends and family would be excited to visit their loved one.
 With the support of spouses and other friends and family members they leveraged their extensive Alzheimer’s network to put their passion project in motion.

 “Most care communities offer memory care as an afterthought, tucked away in a separate wing with outsourced caregivers,” says Jerry’s youngest daughter.
 “We had a vision of what we wanted our father’s care to look like.
 We sought to create a beautiful environment where family members could enjoy time with loved ones with dementia who, with the support of a caring community, would be recognized as individuals with capabilities despite limitations.”

 “This disease takes a village; we needed something different and were fortunate to find partners inspired by our story to help us create it,” added Jerry’s oldest daughter.

-The Parks’ family purposefully acquired land near school and church neighborhood resources; they will leverage Augustana Care’s (now Cassia) 150-plus years of experience in eldercare to deliver their vision.
+The Parks’ family purposefully acquired land near school and church neighborhood resources.
 Parks’ Place will accommodate 36 residents and has been designed very specifically from the ground up, with well-organized spaces and natural light for those who want an elegant home environment with highly personalized care.
 In addition to the meaningfully planned environment, an occupational therapy-based memory care program aims to focus on abilities rather than disabilities to help residents experience success.

 At Parks’ Place we welcome people of all faith backgrounds.
 We have been guided by spiritual principles as part of our mission to provide exceptional care for individuals with memory loss.
 While Parks’ Place is not affiliated with any specific faith, we strive to support each resident’s faith traditions with respect and dignity.